fah-04/promptguardX/README.md

 ### 🔥 The Problem

-As LLMs like GPT-4 become widely adopted, they are increasingly vulnerable to:
+As LLMs like cohere become widely adopted, they are increasingly vulnerable to:
 - Prompt injection attacks
 - Jailbreak attempts
 - Multi-turn dialogue manipulation (slowburn attacks)